Niyiojeyinka/PHPGenerateCSV/README.md

-#PHPGenerateCSV : Generate CSV File from Database Data
+#PHPGenerateCSV : Generate CSV File from two parameter array

-Use the code snippets to convert your database records to csv file
+where the first parameter is the title(S) while the second parameter is the array of data of th csv check example below
+/*
+Use case
+generateCSVFile(array('firstname','lastname'),array(array('niyi','philip'),array('ola','dare')));
+*/